woordwaark/Spotlight-pipeline/README.md

 Further comments:

 1. The tab-delimited text files that needs to be corrected are put in the subfolder ‘docs’.
-2. Credentials of users that are authorized to use  the program are found in the file data.csv which is found in the subfolder ‘auth’.
+2. Credentials of users that are authorized to use  the program are found in the file data.csv which is found in the subfolder `auth`.

 ## 6. Saving as XML files